gunarakulangunaretnam/auto-poster-generator/README.md

-# AUTO POSTER GENERATOR
+# Auto Poster Generator

 ## Introduction

-A prototype to generate posters, certificates, banners, images with custom texts using a base template.
-The configuration is designed to be very easy and user friendly.
-Another major advantage of this software is it's designed to run on very low resources, while offering flexibility.
+Introducing Auto Poster Generator, a user-friendly prototype designed to effortlessly create posters, certificates, banners, and images with customized text.
+Engineered for simplicity and flexibility, this software offers a hassle-free configuration process, ensuring ease of use for both educational and commercial organizations.
+Its lightweight design allows it to operate efficiently on low-resource systems without compromising on functionality.

-This program can be very helpful for both education and other organization including commercial ones since the need to generate posters/certificates etc. It is one that arises in many such organizations.
+Auto Poster Generator is powered by a blend of Python and C#, combining the strengths of both languages for optimal performance.
+The image manipulation algorithms, responsible for analyzing and placing text within images, are crafted in Python for precision and adaptability.
+Meanwhile, the intuitive graphical user interface (GUI) is developed in C#, providing a seamless and modular experience for users.

-Auto Poster Generator is coded using both Python and C#.
-The image manipulations process, which analyzes the and manipulates the image in order to  place the text is written in Python.
-A user friendly GUI was coded in C#, making this software both easy and modular.
+One of the standout features of Auto Poster Generator is its accessibility for customization.
+The Python scripts constituting the backend are readily accessible and modifiable, empowering users to tailor the software to their specific preferences and organizational needs.

-The Python scripts making up the backend can be accessed and modified easily to suit a person's/organization's preferences.
+With Auto Poster Generator, creating professional-grade posters, certificates, banners, and images becomes a breeze, making it an invaluable tool for a wide range of applications across various industries.

 ## Technology and Frameworks